Keeping your pet centipede happy and healthy

 Humidity will play a big part in the centipedes enclosure as this will help them when they are moulting to loosen their exoskeleton.
 Species from tropical climates should have 70-80% levels, you can use sphagnum moss to help retain humidity as well as spraying as needed.
+The enclosure can be half damp and half dry allowing the centipede to choose where it's most comfortable.
 Species from drier regions such Texas Arizona US will need it drier and can be kept at room humidity level without no additional misting needed.
 This will reduce the chance of Mycosis, a fungal infection that can be deadly to centipedes.
 Once again check humidity requirements per species on the website and make sure that any and all centipede enclosures have good ventilation.

 It is vital to make sure your centipede is kept safe and secure in a enclosure that's escape proof.
 Centipedes can squeeze through small gaps, holes and can even chew through enclosures that are designed to keep other inverts in, please feel free to ask for more guidance should you need it.